thibaultlaurens/tech-notes/notes/06-software-programming.md

 The two core concepts of lambda calculus that really shaped the structure of how functional programming works:

 - In lambda calculus, **all functions can be written anonymously without a name**, because the only portion of a function header that affects its execution is the list of arguments.
-This is where lambda (or **anonymous**) functions get their name in modern-day programming (because of lambda calculus).
+This is where lambda (or **anonymous**) functions get their name in modern-day programming.
 - When invoked, all functions will go through a process called **currying**.
 When a function with multiple arguments is called, it will execute the function once but it will only set one variable in the parameter list.
 At the end, a new function is returned with 1 less argument – the one that was just applied – and this new function is immediately invoked.
 This happens recursively until the function has been fully applied, and then a final result is returned (`f(a, b, c)` is called as `f(a)(b)(c)`).
-Because functions are pure in functional programming, this works.
-Otherwise, if state changes were a concern, currying could produce unsafe results.

 ## Garbage Collection